3xcess/CS426_Final_Project_YUME/README.md

 * Demo links: [A5 - Prototype](https://drive.google.com/file/d/1G2fVeOl_RhjjZwZXZWWt6ypcQ0Tr1-ds/view?usp=sharing) || [A6 - Mechanim](https://drive.google.com/file/d/1UvRbP1LN4cGhyywO9277SMsX0y2rRVLi/view?usp=drive_link)

 ## Dev Notes from the Team:
-* As of A7 update, the output folder had large files that couldn't be uploaded to github.
+* #### As of A7 update, the output folder had large files that couldn't be uploaded to github.
 As a result, to run the game please extract the zipped files in the YUME_Data folder before launching the game.
 Thank you!
+* ##### For some reason, in the A8 build there may be a persisting PlayerPerfs file that is downloaded with the main branch.
+This will make it so that the player persistence seems broken in the Dream World.
+To Fix this, try moving the output folder outside the root directory of where the git project is located on your system.
+If this doesn't work, you will unfortunately need to build the output again OUTSIDE the root directory of this project's downloaded git repo.

 ***